0

 When processing personal data on the basis of explicit consent in accordance with Art.
 6 (1) (a) GDPR, the data concerned will be stored until you revoke your consent.

-If there are statutory retention periods for data that are processed within the framework of legal transaction or quasi-legal obligations on the basis of Art.
-6 (1) (b) GDPR, this data will be routinely deleted after the expiry of the retention periods, provided that it is no longer necessary for the performance or initiation of a contract and/or there is no legitimate interest on our part in further storage.
+If statutory retention periods apply to data processed within the scope of contractual or quasi-contractual obligations on the basis of Article 6(1)(b) of the GDPR, such data will be routinely deleted after the retention periods have expired, provided that they are no longer required for the fulfillment or initiation of a contract and/or there is no legitimate interest on our part in continuing to store them.

 When processing personal data on the basis of Art.
 6 (1) (f) GDPR, this data will be stored until you exercise your right to object pursuant to Art.
 21 (1) GDPR, unless we can demonstrate compelling legitimate grounds for the processing that outweigh your interests, rights and freedoms, or the processing serves to assert, Exercising or defending legal claims.